-We aim to be CHILD FRIENDLY and I (Fr Tom) encourage you to bring young children and babes in arms to Mass; but it is also important that everyone (including the parents of those young children) gain as much as they can spiritually from the Mass.
+We aim to be CHILD FRIENDLY and I, Fr.
+Tom, encourage you to bring young children and babes in arms to Mass; but it is also important that everyone, including the parents of those young children, gain as much as they can spiritually from the Mass.

-Sit in the centre aisles, so that your children can see what is going on.
-Once they reach a certain age you can point out what is happening and encourage them with words such as ‘I would like to hear what Fr Tom is saying’.
+DO sit in the centre aisles so that your children can see what is going on.
+Once they reach a certain age you can point out what is happening and encourage them with words such as ‘I would like to hear what Fr.
+Tom is saying’.
 Some may be able to join in the singing as well.

 TRY NOT TO LOOK UPSET OR STERN IF A CHILD MAKES A NOISE.
 Be sympathetic and smile.
 I am sure that parents will make an even greater effort if you are on their side.
-We would like the children at Mass to be welcomed by the whole Parish family.
+We would like the children at Mass to be welcomed by the whole Parish Family.